JoaoGeraldes/Lastinator/README.md

 - Lets the user enter a **From (source)** folder and a **To (destination)** folder in the UI.
 - When **Copy Last File** is clicked, the app finds the most recently modified file in the source folder and copies it to the destination folder.
 - Shows popup messages for success, warnings, and errors.

 ---

-## ✅ Features

-- Uses only Python standard library (`tkinter`, `os`, `shutil`).
-- Small, single-file example you can extend.
-- Clear instructions for using a Python virtual environment on Windows to avoid installing packages globally.

----